The inertial Jacquet-Langlands correspondence: Invariants of simple inertial classes.

-This section constructs the parametrization of simple inertial classes we shall use.
+To main point of this section will be to define the second invariant.
 We begin with a maximal simple character~$\theta$ of endo-class~$\Theta_F$ in $G = \GL_m(D)$.
 The case of level zero representations can be regarded as corresponding to maximal simple characters with trivial endo-class, which (by definition) are the trivial characters of the pro-unipotent radicals~$U^1(\fA)$ of maximal compact subgroups of~$G$.
 Choose a simple stratum $[\fA, \beta]$ defining~$\theta$, and let $\fB = \fA \cap B$.
 Since~$\theta$ is maximal, $\fB$ is a maximal order in the central simple algebra~$B$ over the field~$F[\beta]$.

 Fix an $F[\beta]$-linear isomorphism